-Our our last visit to the beautiful island of Zanzibar I spent a lot of my time under the waves while diving Zanzibar.
-The island of Zanzibar itself was once a reef and the main city in the town was called Stone Town from the use of coral as foundations for many of the buildings in town.
+On our last visit to the beautiful island of Zanzibar, I spent a lot of my time under the waves while diving in Zanzibar.
+The island of Zanzibar itself was once a reef, and the main city in the town was called Stone Town from the use of coral as foundations for many of the buildings in town.

 Coral can be found on land all over the island, so there is no doubt there are still some great dive sites around the island as well for Zanzibar diving.

-We stayed in the Northern beaches of Zanzibar in the town of Kendwa and it made for a nice spot to do my some Zanzibar diving from.
-While Zanzibar diving I put together a short highlight video from the three dives I did in Zanzibar.
+We stayed on the Northern beaches of Zanzibar in the town of Kendwa, and it made for a nice spot to do some Zanzibar diving.
+While Zanzibar diving, I put together a short highlight video from the three dives I did in Zanzibar.

-The first dive was out to Magic Reef where we saw some of the best sea-life.
-On the dive, around Magic Reef we saw an octopus that let us watch him pulse his colors for a min or so before hiding between some coral.
+The first dive was out to Magic Reef, where we saw some of the best sea life.
+On the dive around Magic Reef, we saw an octopus that let us watch him pulse his colors for a minute or so before hiding between some coral.

-Dive two and three where a boat ride away just off the shores of the islands you can see from the main island of Zanzibar.
+Dive two and three were a boat ride away, just off the shores of the islands you can see from the main island of Zanzibar.
 After a 45-minute boat ride, we arrived at the second Zanzibar dive site of Shetani.
-We dove here when a storm was coming in and the water was rough at the surface and made for a bumpy ride.
+We dove here when a storm was coming in, and the water was rough at the surface and made for a bumpy ride.

-Underwater it was smoother with little current however, the visibility wasn’t great.
-We did see a few turtles and some of small, but colorful fish.
-Toward the end of the dive, we came to a shallow piece of reef for our safety stop and surprisingly was the best part of the dive.
+Underwater, it was smoother with little current.
+However, the visibility wasn’t great.
+We did see a few turtles and some of small but colorful fish.
+Toward the end of the dive, we came to a shallow piece of reef for our safety stop, and surprisingly, it was the best part of the dive.

 Zanzibar Dive Shops

-I used Spanish Dancer Divers in Zanzibar, they had nice new equipment, nice large boat, and knowledgeable staff.
+I used Spanish Dancer Divers in Zanzibar.
+They had nice new equipment, a nice large boat, and knowledgeable staff.
 They arranged to pick up for me and my dive buddies.
 Spanish Dancer Divers made it easy even though we were staying on the next beach over.

 They also have GoPro available to use at no charge which is an awesome service, most shops would charge $30 to take one of their GoPro’s underwater.
 I had my own camera, but some of my dive buddies used the shop’s gear.